datarobot-oss/terraform-aws-dr-infra/README.md

 The role is given the `AmazonEC2ContainerRegistryPowerUser` managed policy in order to manage ECR repositories as well as S3 bucket access to either the bucket created in this module or specified by the `existing_s3_bucket_id` variable.

+A second role will also be created which the DataRobot app role will assume in order to access Amazon Bedrock resources.

 #### IAM Policy
 ```
 TBD